XD2Sketch/react-chat-stream/README.md

 yarn add @magicul/react-chat-stream
 ```

-## Example: Using your own API to stream chat responses from ChatGPT
+## Using your own API to stream back chat responses

 With the `useChatStream` hook, you can easily integrate your own API
-to stream chat responses from ChatGPT.
+to stream chat responses.
+The following example demonstrates how to
+use the hook to integrate your own API that streams back the results

 ```tsx
 import React from 'react';